FREE QUOTES * COMPETITIVE PRICES * EXCELLENT QUALITY

 Q: Does my brush fence need council approval if it is going to be repaired?

 A: No, repair work of brush fences is not recognized under the Development Act as development.
-However if the brush fence is being replaced with a new fence it will require a development application and will need to comply with the new provisions.
-Please note that a development application is required regardless of the height of the new brush fence.
+However if the brush fence is being replaced with a whole new fence it may will require a development application.

 Q: Can new brush fences be constructed within 3 meters of a dwelling?